fs-extra vs ncp vs copyfiles vs cpx vs copy-dir

 • fs-extra:

-Use fs-extra if you need a comprehensive file system utility that extends the native fs module with additional methods.
-It provides a rich set of features, including recursive directory copying and file manipulation, making it suitable for complex file operations.
+Choose fs-extra if you need a comprehensive file system library that extends the built-in fs module with additional features like recursive directory copying, file moving, and more.
+It is suitable for projects that require robust file system operations beyond just copying.

 • ncp: